Undergraduate Research Symposium

 - Thank the presenter for telling you about the project.

-ACE Research Talks Six students will be selected ahead of time to present talks during special sessions targeted at a broad audience.
+Three students will be selected ahead of time to present talks during the opening session of the Symposium.
 These research projects and the talks themselves will be Accessible, Creative, and Engaging.
-Presenters of the ACE Research Talks will receive a monetary award and be recognized during the opening remarks for the symposium.
-Apply to give an ACE Research Talk when you register for the symposium.
+Presenters of the ACE Talks will receive a $500 award.
+Students can apply to give an ACE Talk when they register for the Symposium.

-Outstanding Presentation Awards: All students are eligible for these monetary awards to be announced at the banquet.
-As part of the evaluation process, each student will receive written feedback about his or her presentation following the symposium.
-Students giving oral presentations in the natural sciences, social sciences, and engineering will also be eligible for an award from the Sigma Xi professional society, which will be announced the week after the symposium.
+When students register for the Symposium, they choose whether they would like to be evaluated by a judge the day of the event.
+All students who elect to be evaluated will be eligible for an Outstanding Presentation Award, to be announced at the banquet.
+Each student who is evaluated by a judge will receive written feedback about their presentation following the Symposium.
+Students giving oral presentations in the natural sciences, social sciences, and engineering will also be eligible for an award from the Sigma Xi professional society, which will be announced the week after the Symposium.

 The Center gives two awards (one for faculty and one for staff/graduate students) at the Symposium every year to recognize the work of outstanding research mentors on KU's campus.
 Students may recommend their research mentor(s); student recommendations are then forwarded to individual departments or faculty members for official submission.
 Please review our mentor awards page for more details.

 What counts as a research project?
 Am I ready to present?

 Students presenting at the Symposium are at various stages in the research process.
 To get a sense of whether you are ready, watch this quick video about the Research Cycle.
 Student presenters at the Symposium can usually talk about Steps 1 and 2 in some depth (their topic and what other scholars have said about it), and can at least describe the plan for Steps 3 & 4 (primary research and analysis).
 You don't necessarily have to have completed your research or have final results to present, though students who are further along in the process may be more competitive for the Outstanding Presentation Awards.